 In leaked audio, Donald Trump states his belief that marijuana causes users to ‘lose IQ points,’ a statement refuted by the National Institute of Drug Abuse.

-According to the President of the United States, smoking marijuana causes people to “lose IQ points.”
+According to the President of the United States, smoking marijuana cause you to lose IQ points.
 That statement comes from a conversation Donald Trump had at a private donor dinner in April 2018, as footage from that night was recently released by Lev Parnas, a former associate of Trump’s private attorney Rudy Giuliani.

 In the leaked recording, Trump states that he isn’t sure if marijuana legalization is “a good thing or a bad thing.”
 The conversation was sparked by recent marijuana legalization movements across the country and reflects a different position from Trump than statements he’s previously made in the public eye.
 In June 2018, Trump was asked about the STATES Act, a bipartisan bill co-authored by Sens.
 Cory Gardner and Elizabeth Warren that would give states the ability to create their own cannabis legislation without federal interference.